1 Bg 9-1972: The Most Confidential Knowledge

 > determination is itself actual fact.
 In this way the

-> of doing something, but there are so many impediments, and
+> to do something, but there are so many impediments, and

 > sometimes it is not possible to do as we like.
 But when